simonhicks/csv-utils/README.md

 20150930  Tokyo     VCR     17.99   55         Lilo & Stitch                    20020621     Walt Disney                       17.99
 20150913  Berlin    DVD     16.99   78         Up                               20090529     Pixar Animation Studios           16.99
 20150917  Tokyo     BluRay  16.99   33         Aladdin                          19921125     Walt Disney                       16.99
+...
 ```

 That's a lot of data though, and now the headers aren't so great.
 Fortunately, `enrich` can also
-selectively add columns and rename them using a similar syntax to `columns`.
-Lets enrich the sales
+selectively add only those columns you're interested in and can also rename them using a similar
-data with just the movie title and the studio that produced that movie.
+syntax to `columns`.
+Lets enrich the sales data with just the movie title and the studio that
+produced that movie.

 ```
-$ head -n 11 sales.csv | enrich -l titles.csv -k id -d film -c title=movie-title,studio | table
+$ cat sales.csv | enrich -l titles.csv -k id -d film -c title=movie-title,studio | table
 date      location  format  amount  movie-title                      studio 20150908  Tokyo     mp4     16.99   Up                               Pixar Animation Studios 20150909  Tokyo     mp4     15.99   The Great Mouse Detective        Walt Disney